Life in the Fast Lane: Training for the Automotive Industry

 Once identifying these critical issues, they sought an LMS to support the delivery of global messages to staff, track progress, and produce comprehensive reports – and have all of it accessible 24/7 from anywhere, on any device.
 Additionally, they needed a solution in which salespeople could take exams to ensure their knowledge of key information on products, services, and brand messaging.

-Ultimately, Arnold Clark chose SAP Litmos Training as their LMS because of its ease of use for admins and learners alike.
-They create a good deal of learning content in-house, but also rely on SAP Litmos Training Content for off-the-shelf courses.
+Ultimately, Arnold Clark chose Litmos Training as their LMS because of its ease of use for admins and learners alike.
+They create a good deal of learning content in-house, but also rely on Litmos Training Content for off-the-shelf courses.
 Now, their teams no longer have to travel outside of the business to participate in training, which has lowered costs and produced higher exam results.
 This continuous training is driving employee engagement and motivating everyone to perform at optimum levels.

 Inspired by this story?
-Take a minute and watch this video to see how Arnold Clark utilizes SAP Litmos Training.
+Take a minute and watch this video to see how Arnold Clark utilizes Litmos Training.